PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: Experimental and Evaluation Methodology

 Table ~\ref{tab:models} presents a concise overview of the LLMs evaluated in the study.
-It categorizes each model by name, parameter size, source type (open or closed), and the API service provider used to access them.
-The models include both proprietary and open-source systems.
-Proprietary models, such as various versions of Google's Gemini (e.g., Gemini 2.5 Pro, Flash Preview, and Flash), and Anthropic's Claude Sonnet 4, are closed-source, meaning their architectures and training details are not publicly available.
-These models are accessed through their respective API services, such as Google's Gemini API and the Anthropic API.
+It categorizes each model by name, parameter size, source type (open or closed), and the API service provider used to access them.The models include both proprietary and open-source systems.
+Proprietary models, such as various versions of Google's Gemini (Gemini 2.5 Pro Preview, Gemini 2.5 Flash "Thinking," and Gemini 2 Flash), Anthropic's Claude series (Claude Sonnet 4, 4.5, and 4.5 Thinking), and OpenAI's GPT 5 Medium Thinking, are closed-source and there is no official public data on model size.
+As their architectures and training details are not publicly available, they are accessed through their respective API services.
+Models with 'Thinking' in their name (e.g., GPT 5 Medium Thinking) may be referred to with a (T) suffix for brevity.

-On the other hand, open-source models like DeepSeek R1 (236B), DeepSeek Chat (67B), LLaMA 3.3 70B, QWQ 32, and QWEN 3 32B offer more transparency in terms of model architecture and training datasets.
-These are made available through platforms such as the DeepSeek API, Together API, Nvidia API, and Deepinfra API.
+On the other hand, the study includes open-source models like DeepSeek-R1 (671B), DeepSeek Chat (67B), LLaMA 3.3 70B, QWQ 32 (32B), Qwen 3 32B, and GPT-OSS (120B).
+These models offer more transparency and are made available through platforms such as the DeepSeek API, Together API, Nvidia API, and Deepinfra API.
+These models have sizes ranging from 32B-671B parameters.

-The parameter sizes of the open-source models are explicitly stated, which is important for understanding their potential capabilities and computational requirements.
-The proprietary models do not disclose their parameter counts, reflecting the limited public insight into their underlying architectures.

 Overall, the table illustrates a diverse selection of LLMs sourced from both major tech companies and open research communities, providing a broad basis for comparative experimentation and analysis.